sagymauda/MySearchEngine/README.md

 INSTRUCTIONS TO BUILD AND RUN

-in the terminal write docker-compose up
+In the terminal write docker-compose up

 via postman